In a recent conversation with an endocrinologist, he mentioned that testosterone deficiency can jeopardize the immune system.

 Here are our insights.

-- Lower testosterone levels can impair immune response in men, particularly with regard to Covid-19.
+- Lower testosterone levels can impair immune response in men.

 Do Testosterone Levels Affect the Immune System?